Dan-Blanchette/Dan-Blanchette/README.md

 - 👋 Hi, I’m @Dan-Blanchette
 - 👀 I’m interested in ...
-Informatics, Data Modeling Robotics, Automation, and Machine Learning
+Informatics, Data Modeling, Robotics, Automation, and Machine Learning
 - 🌱 I’m currently learning ...
 Python, C, and refreshing myself on C++.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... https://www.linkedin.com/in/dan-blanchette-395b17211/